MixedMC/MixedMC/profile/README.md

 ### Who we are

-We are an upcoming Minecraft: Bedrock Edition server aiming to be the best server!
+We are a minigames server thriving to be the best.
 Our development team consists of talented and fantastic developers who are ready to make creations for you and everybody in the world!

 ### What do we do?